Starting a new business? Get 40% off our accountancy services for 3 months! 😀

 There’s a lot to remember if you need to submit a Self Assessment tax return to HMRC.
-Our Self Assessment checklist details everything you need to include when sending your tax return.
+To help you keep track, our Self Assessment checklist details everything you need to include when sending your tax return.

-If you earned more than £1,000 from self-employed sole trader or freelance work in the last tax year, then you’ll usually need to submit Self Assessment.
+If you earned more than the £1,000 trading allowance from self-employed sole trader or freelance work in the last tax year, or more than £1,000 of property income, then you’ll usually need to submit a Self Assessment tax return.

-Your Self Assessment tax return will need to include the details of any employments for that tax year.
-This might include work that you’ve done for an employer, or as the employee of your own company.
+Your Self Assessment tax return will ask for the details of any employments or directorships you held during the tax year.
+This might include work that you’ve done for an employer, or as an employee or director of your own company.

 Your Self Assessment tax return should also include the details of any pension income or taxable lump sums that you receive in a tax year.

-Whether you made a profit or a loss, you’ll need to include your self-employment activities on your Self Assessment tax return.
+Whether you made a profit or a loss you’ll need to include your self-employment activities on your tax return.
+You should complete a separate section for each self-employment (or a separate SA103 Form if you submit a paper return).

 If you receive any income from investments or other sources, then declare this on your Self Assessment return too.
 There are several potential sources, so we’ve set out a table which shows the kind of investment income you might have, and which documents show the information you need.